ohigithub/Gun-Violence-Analysis/README.md

 - https://www.kaggle.com/datasets/cdc/mortality

 ## ROUGH BREAKDOWN OF TASKS
 Each team member will work on cleaning data and creating visualizations to show our analysis of our seperate data questions/hypotheses.
-Danielle will be analyzing the relationship between victim and shooter proximity to each other.
+Danielle will be analyzing the relationship between victim and shooter proximity to each other and organize the slides.
 Mayra will be analzying gun violence trends over several decades.
 Sodiq will be assessing trends geographically throughout the US.
-Lastly, Kevin will be xxxx
+Lastly, Kevin will be analyzing what the trends are for the time of day/week/year that shootings most often occur.

+## CONCLUSIONS
+Regarding question 1, we can reject the Null Hypothesis and accept the Two-Tail Hypothesis B as we can confirm being either 5+ years older or younger than the shooter increased the likelihood of becoming a victim.

+For question 2, we can accept the null hypothesis.
+While unique cases demonstrate that some shooters mainly victimized people they were already familiar with and others did the exact opposite, the aggregate data showed that victims were not more or less likely to be familiar or not familiar with the shooter prior to the shooting.